Flower Power: Why The Lavender Symbolism Is Totally A Breath Of Fresh Air

 While the lavender comes in an array of attractive and inviting colors, it blooms mainly with an extensive range of purples.
 Since its appearance indicates our gift of nobility and spirituality, it doesn’t come as a surprise why this flower is widely used in various sacred celebrations.
 A popular flower used for wedding bouquets and to adorn churches, it symbolizes our commitment and loyalty to our loved ones and the promise of remaining faithful to them for better or for worse.
 Revered as a plant that implies righteousness and purity, its presence reminds us that while each of us tends to commit mistakes, we can all bounce back from our failures and lead a life of integrity and excellence.

-Generally used to treat certain infections and irritations, as well as insomnia and nausea throughout history, it signifies our capacity to rise above our emotional ailments and to spark spiritual healing that takes us a step closer to holiness and divinity.
+Generally used to treat certain infections and irritations, as well as insomnia and nausea throughout history, it signifies our capacity to rise above our emotional ailments and to spark spiritual healing (see also our post about the crown chakra healing through herbs) that takes us a step closer to holiness and divinity.
 Since they were used to help our bodies heal and recover faster, these attractive flowers inspire us to turn away from our bad habits and to be open about sharing our gifts with others.
 Producing essential oils that generate a relaxing effect, the lavender tells us how we can easily hear the messages of our spiritual guides at times we are at peace, feeling calm, and quiet.

 Often placed in yards and home gardens, these remarkable herbs are used to drive away unwanted pests such as flies, mosquitoes, and mice, ultimately indicating our capacity to resist and dismiss all the negative elements in our life.
 A lovely plant that invites a state of serenity and meditation, the lavender urges us to be more respectful and understanding of others, as well as brings us towards a much better spiritual awareness.
 Widely cherished for its beauty and fragrance, not only does it enable our body to recuperate a little faster, but it enlightens our mind and spirit as well.